UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Dark Energy & Dark Matter

 • Proton, neutron, and electron are tiny particles that make up atoms.
 The neutrino is also a tiny elementary particle, but it is not part of the atom.

-• A neutrino is a subatomic particle that is very similar to an electron but has no electrical charge and a very small mass, which might even be zero.
+• A neutrino is a subatomic particle very similar to an electron but has no electrical charge and a very small mass, which might even be zero.

 • There are actually three kinds of neutrinos: the electron neutrino, the muon neutrino, and the tau neutrino.

-• It interacts very weakly with other matter particles.
-So weakly that every second trillion of neutrinos fall on us and pass through our bodies unnoticed.
+• They interact very weakly with other matter particles.
+So weakly that every second, trillions of neutrinos pass through our bodies unnoticed.

-• Neutrinos come from the sun (solar neutrinos) and other stars, cosmic rays that come from beyond the solar system, and from the Big Bang from which our Universe originated.
-They can also be produced in the lab.
+• Neutrinos come from the sun (solar neutrinos), other stars, cosmic rays from beyond the solar system, and the Big Bang.
+They can also be produced in laboratories.

-• The INO(India-based Neutrino Observatory) will study atmospheric neutrinos only.
-Solar neutrinos have much lower energy than the detector can detect.
+• The India-based Neutrino Observatory (INO) will study atmospheric neutrinos, contributing to global particle physics research.
+Solar neutrinos have lower energy than INO’s detectors can measure.

 Dark Energy & Dark Matter | Science & Technology for UPSC CSE